People live as a family.

 “The mountain was also a natural water source for our community,” Victor said.
 “But as I grew older, I noticed the water was not as clean as before.”

 Victor’s early experiences influenced his academic interest in conservation and the social aspect of managing natural resources.
 This led him to the CSE, which in turn led him to his current job as a manager at an Ivorian oil palm company.

 His journey at the company began as a CSE intern.
-This was part of CSE’s 10-month course, six months of which are spent in an internship to gain practical experience.
+This was part of a 10-month course, six months of which were spent in an internship to gain practical experience.
 The course also had four months of interactive classroom training at TFT’s office, where Victor and his batch mates learnt, ate and lived together.
 While there, they were taught subjects like forest policy and Free Prior and Informed Consent (FPIC), among other things.

 “It’s true that the professional lessons we learnt are priceless,” Victor said.
 “But I think the biggest lessons we learnt were life lessons.”

 When he first started working in the Ivory Coast, Victor remembers an issue between the company and a particular village.
 The company staff were complaining about the villagers, and the villagers were complaining about the company, Victor said.

 “CSE trains you to be flexible – not only in the way you think, but also in the way you do things,” he said.
 “Because of my CSE training, I could understand the problem from both parties’ points of view.”